nimirz/FilmAnts/README.md

 c.
 Install required packages: `pip install -r requirments.txt`

 ## Recording:
 There are two scripts for recording.
-The `encode.py` saves both h265/h264 videos and mp4 videos as well as allows manipulation of camera settings, while `record.py` only saves mp4 videos.
+The `encode.py` saves both h265/h264 videos and mp4 videos and allows manipulation of camera settings, while `record.py` only saves mp4 videos.
 Use `record.py` when generating training data, as it allows clicking on the preview screen to record timepoints.

 ### Procedure for `encode.py`: